zinzloun/THM_WriteUP/RTM_Capstone/README.md

 	http://10.200.89.12/login.php?user=antony.ross%40corp.thereserve.loc&password=Spring2024

-we can notice that the form parameters are passed using GET, that's a very bad configuration, I guess is a custom application, badly programmed and I expect that non lock-out mechanism are in place.
-Using the browser exstension Wappalyzer we got the following information:
+we can notice that the form parameters are passed using GET, that's a very bad configuration, I guess is a custom application, badly programmed.
+I submitted five login attempts and I was not locked-out, so I expect that a policy is not in place.
+Using the browser exstension Wappalyzer we got the following information about the server:

 	Web servers: Apache HTTP Server 2.4.29
 	Programming languages: PHP
 	Operating systems Ubuntu
 ## Attack

-I created a [password list](pwd_list), based on the one provided, adding the complexity criteria indicated, you can find the bash script [here](https://github.com/zinzloun/Infosec-scripts-tools/blob/master/bash/crunch_from_list.sh) to generate the list.
+I created a [password list](pwd_list), based on the one provided during the engagement, adding the complexity criteria as indicated, you can find the bash script [here](https://github.com/zinzloun/Infosec-scripts-tools/blob/master/bash/crunch_from_list.sh) to generate the list.
 The user list is the one we obtained in the recon phase, applying the password policy for TheReserve is the following:

 * At least 8 characters long
 * At least 1 number
 * At least 1 special character in !@#$%^

 I used a password spray approach, since I have already coded a [script](https://github.com/zinzloun/Infosec-scripts-tools/blob/master/bash/spray_with_hydra.sh) to perform it using hydra.
 Configure the script as indicated in the comments.
-Set the <b>avanti</b> variable to 1, so the procedure won't stop to the first valid credentials found.
+Set the <b>avanti</b> variable to 1, so the procedure won't eventually stop to the first valid credentials found.
 Please note that it will take more or less 3 hours to complete the attack.

 In the meanwhile we can check for well-known vulnerability regarding the discovered assets on the mail server.
 From the scan we can see that SMB signing is not strictly required.
-I found two critics flow regarding MySQL, but it seems there are no exploits available in the wild: https://www.cybersecurity-help.cz/vdb/SB2023011781
+I found two critics vulnerabilities regarding MySQL, but it seems there are no exploits available in the wild: https://www.cybersecurity-help.cz/vdb/SB2023011781

-Some RoundCube versions are affected by XSS vulnerability that could be used to steal information: https://www.welivesecurity.com/en/eset-research/winter-vivern-exploits-zero-day-vulnerability-roundcube-webmail-servers, that could be investigated.
+As previously mentionted, some RoundCube versions are affected by XSS vulnerability that could be used to steal information: https://www.welivesecurity.com/en/eset-research/winter-vivern-exploits-zero-day-vulnerability-roundcube-webmail-servers, that deserve to be investigated.
 In the meanwhile the brute-force process finished and I found 2 valids credentials:

-	mohammad.ahmed@corp.thereserve.loc:Password1!
-	laura.wood@corp.thereserve.loc:Password1@
+	mohammad.ahmed@corp.thereserve.loc:xxxxxx
+	laura.wood@corp.thereserve.loc:zzzzzzzzzz

 ### Compromise workstations

 With those information we can login into the mail server as well, that suggests that we got domain credentials.
 Nothing interesting is found accessing the web mail in the users mailboxe.
-Login to the vpn portal using ahmed user and we can downlod a ovpn file.
+Login to the vpn portal using ahmed user and we can download a ovpn file.
 Using the file to open a vpn session:

 	openvpn --config mohammad.ahmed\@corp.thereserve.loc.ovpn

-Then checking the table route: route -n
+Then checking the table route:

+ 	route -n

 	10.200.89.21    12.100.1.1      255.255.255.255 UGH   1000   0        0 tun0
 	10.200.89.22    12.100.1.1      255.255.255.255 UGH   1000   0        0 tun0

-We found that we can reach now two more hosts, so we procede to scan them
+We found that we can reach now two more hosts, so we procede to scan them:

 	nmap -sVC 10.200.89.21 -Pn